Skip to main content

 1. Data Verification: The FDC verifies user-submitted attestation requests.

-2. Merkle Representation: Verified responses are organized into a Merkle tree.
-Only the Merkle root is stored on-chain.
+2. Merkle Representation: Verified responses are organized into a Merkle tree, with only the Merkle root stored on-chain.

 3. Attestation Usage: Users retrieve attestation responses and Merkle proofs from data providers and submit them to smart contracts.